GangstaFlash69/Escape-The-Madness/README.md

 # Escape-The-Madness
-Survival game where you escape from monsters.
+Survival game where you escape from the unknown creatures in an abandoned Lap.